 How do I submit transcripts?

-To be accepted at WGU, you will need to request transcripts from all post-secondary institutions previously attended and submit them to the Transcripts Department of WGU.
-These will be used to evaluate the credits you've already earned for possible transfer into your program and/or to confirm previous college experience and degrees you've already obtained.
+If you have prior college experience, please request all transcripts from previously attended institutions and submit them to the Transcripts Department of WGU.
+These will be used to evaluate the credits you've already earned for possible transfer into your program, or confirm the degrees you've already obtained

 Requesting transcripts from previous schools you've attended varies depending on the school's policies, but WGU's Transcripts Department and your Enrollment Counselor can help answer any questions you have.
 If you've applied for admission but have not yet requested your transcripts, get started now to expedite your enrollment date!